Permission to Be Uncertain

 What’s Included

-This group is built around practices from Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), Mindful Self-Compassion, and mindfulness skill development.
+This group is built around practices from Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), Inference-based Cognitive Behavioral Therapy (I-CBT), Mindful Self-Compassion, and mindfulness skill development.
 Together, we’ll draw from these evidence-based approaches to help you build psychological flexibility, respond more skillfully to anxious patterns, and reconnect with your values in real time.

 We’ll also loosely follow a structured guidebook throughout our sessions to help you ground the work with clarity and consistency.